vuepress-theme-hope/vuepress-theme-hope/docs/sass-palette/src/guide.md

 $colorB: green !default;
 ```

-Then the below css variables will be availe under root selector:
+Then the below CSS variables will be availe under root selector:

 ```scss
 :root {